 How does God govern?
 Theologians commonly accept two positions: meticulous providence (Divine determinism, Non-relational sovereignty) or relational sovereignty (God’s self-limitation).
 Some adopt a more mediating view that attempts to embrace an understanding of sovereignty by accepting determinism and relational theism (Compatibilism).
 Despite the biblical or philosophical disagreements others have over the issue of God’s governance, they each affirm that human events serve God’s ultimate purpose.

 All future events stand in agreement with God’s overall plan and purpose.
-Nothing stands beyond his governance or that thwarts his good plan.
+Nothing stands beyond his governance or thwarts his good plan.

 The God Who is Good